Dreaming of flying high in the sky, wearing the crisp white pilot uniform, and being called “Captain”?

 We don’t just train pilots — we build careers, families, and futures.

-- After Joining an Airline as First Officer: ₹2.5 – ₹4 lakhs/month
+- First Officer (new joiner): ₹2.5 – ₹4 lakhs/month

-- Senior Captain (5+ years): ₹6 – ₹10+ lakhs/month
+- Captain (5+ years experience): ₹6 – ₹10+ lakhs/month

 ✈️ Most AOTians have started airline jobs within 12–18 months of completing CPL.